Ntare School

 Ntare School is a residential all-boys' secondary school located in Mbarara, Mbarara District, south western Uganda.
 It was founded in 1956 by a Scottish educator named William Crichton.

 Location

 The school is approximately 1 km, by road, north of the central business district of Mbarara, the largest city (2014 population: 195,013), in the Western Region.
 The school campus is approximately 267 km, by road, west of Kampala, Uganda's capital and largest city.
 The coordinates of the school are 0°36'10.0"S, 30°39'11.0"E (Latitude:-0.602778; Longitude:30.653056).
 The school is situated on the convex slope of Ntare hill at an elevation of 1400 m, above sea level.

 Reputation

 Ntare School is one of the most prestigious schools in Uganda due to its history, reputation, excellent academic performance, and dominance in sports.

 Ntare School also boasts of an Alumni Soccer League the Ntare Lions League which runs every sunday.

-Academics

-Subjects offered at Ordinary ("O") Level include; Biology, Chemistry, Christian Religious Education, Agriculture, Commerce, Computer Studies, English Language and Literature, Music, Fine Art, French, Geography, History, Mathematics, Physics, Political Education and Kiswahili.